crhistianramirez/new-oc-js-sdk-alpha/README.md

 ## 👬 Impersonation

-Impersonation allows a seller user to make an api call on behalf of another user.
-The SDK enables this in two different ways, both tackling different use cases.
+Impersonation allows a seller user to make an API call on behalf of another user.
+The SDK enables this in two ways, each tackling different use cases.

 The first method we'll talk about is best suited when you need to toggle between just two users during a session.
-You'll simply get an impersonation token, set it and then use the `As()` method available on every service to flag the SDK that you want to use the impersonated token instead of the access token.
+You'll simply get an impersonation token, set it and then use the `As()` method available on every service to flag the SDK that you want to use the the stored token for that call.

 ```javascript
 import { Tokens, Me } from 'ordercloud-javascript-sdk';